-Based on wide-ranging consultations across the sector and a literature review of existing best practice, CEOBS and NPA will be appraising current activities and operations through a series of field visits, assessing local environmental practices and identifying key environmental and socio-economic issues.
-Through engagement and collaboration with local agents, we will develop relevant policies and training materials to raise awareness and implement environmental safeguarding to reduce the potential adverse environmental impacts from NPA’s field operations and to manage risks to local communities from other conflict-related environmental impacts.
+Based on wide-ranging consultations across the sector and a literature review of existing best practice, CEOBS and NPA appraised current activities and operations through a series of field visits, assessing local environmental practices and identifying key environmental and socio-economic issues.
+Through engagement and collaboration with local agents, we have developed policies and training materials to raise awareness and implement environmental safeguarding to reduce the potential adverse environmental impacts from NPA’s field operations and to manage risks to local communities from other conflict-related environmental impacts.

 We share what we are learning and encourage others to engage through a sectoral working group.
 For information on membership or environmental mainstreaming more broadly, contact Linsey Cottrell (linsey at ceobs.org).